RichBurman/Project_4/README.md

 ### Accessibility

-- I have been mindful during the coding to ensure that the website is as accessible friendly as possible.
-I hav eachieved this by:
+- I have been mindful during the coding to ensure that the website is as accessible and user friendly as possible.
+I have achieved this by:
 - Using semantic HTML.
 - Using descriptive alt attributes on images on the site.
 - Ensuring that there is a sufficient colour contrast throughout the site.